 If someone is asking you to be his or her AA sponsor, before saying yes, you should make sure that you have what it takes to be a good AA sponsor.
 Below are some ways that you can be a good AA sponsor.

-To be a good AA sponsor, you must be stable in your own sobriety.
-Thus, you should have at least one year of sobriety under your belt.
+To be a good AA sponsor, you must be stable in your sobriety.
+Thus, you should have at least one year of sustained sobriety already under your belt.

 Good AA sponsors have also been attending 12-step AA meetings for quite some time and fully understand the 12-step program.
 By having such extensive knowledge of the AA 12-step program, you will be able to guide someone else through the program.

 If you’re not somewhat passionate about something, you’re not going to dedicate the time and effort to be good at it.
-Thus, prior to learning how to be a good AA sponsor, you must have a genuine desire to do so.
+Thus, before learning how to be a good AA sponsor, you must have a genuine desire to do so.

 AA sponsors should never enter romantic relationships with their sponsees.
 Thus, to avoid this from happening, good AA sponsors should not allow themselves to be AA sponsors to people that they’re sexually attracted to.